-CALL IRDB (ibuf, [ival])
+CALL IRDB (ibuf,[ival])

-where: ibuf is an integer array which was previously specified in a synchronous input sampling request (i.e., DRS, HIST, or RTS).
+An integer array that was previously specified in a synchronous input sampling request (that is, DRS, HIST, or RTS).

-ival is a variable that receives the next value in the data buffer.
+A variable that receives the next value in the data buffer.

 When the function form of the call is used, the value of the function is the same as that returned in ival.